•Gallup’s name comes from train history: In 1880, the Atlantic and Pacific Railroad built headquarters for paymaster David L. Gallup in a rural New

-Today, Gallup is part of BNSF’s Southern Transcon, a transcontinental route which runs from Chicago to Los Angeles.
+•Trains Today: Gallup is part of BNSF’s Southern Transcon, a transcontinental route which runs from Chicago to Los Angeles.
 The Southern Transcon is an important route for intermodal trains.
 Intermodal freight containers are switched between different modes of transportation such as ships, trains and trucks on their journey from suppliers to consumers, carrying goods that we use every day such as clothes, electronics and vehicles.
 On November 2, 2015, BNSF honored the city with its BNSF Railway Heritage Community Award for embracing their past, present and future ties to freight rail.
 BNSF continues to support the community through grants as well.